Planger45/Planger45/README.md

 <h1>:vulcan_salute:Hello Everyone !!</h1>

-:space_invader: I'm Kevyn SOLA and i want to become a Web Developper.
+:space_invader: I'm Kevyn SOLA and i'm a Web Developper.

-I'm actualy at school of Wild Code School (Orléans)
+I'm actualy at school of Wild Code School

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Symfony / Sass / Bootstrap
+- 🔭 I’m playing with Symfony / Sass / Bootstrap / Symfony UX

-- 🌱 I’m currently learning Symfony UX
+- 🌱 I’m currently learning React / Docker / NodeJs / Typescript / GraphQL

-This is the first step of my new life.
+If you want to follow my career got to this link >>>

  - <a href="https://www.linkedin.com/in/kevyn-sola/">LinkedIn</a>